-The reason for the strange name immediately becomes intuitive as soon as one look at the shape of the wall along which the Schweizerkas route runs!
+The reason for the strange name immediately becomes intuitive as soon as one look at the shape of the wall along which it runs the Schweizerkas route.
+Riddled with endless holes!

 Bàntowafels is surrounded by close by the majestic peaks of Grosse Heilige, Pixari, Ambaria and by the slender spire called Pyramiden Spitze and in reason of this situation the view from the top is very impressive and fascinating.

 All the towers and spires in Meteora area, even the smallest, have a summit book and as a rule usually have two names: the local name in Greek and the German name.
 This latter originates from the fact that the climb in Meteora had developed thanks to the enormous activities performed by a group of Eastern German pioneers, in primis the physicist Dietrich Hasse and the photographer Heinz Lothar Stutte, who affected by a fascinating picture of Meteora, since the Seventies began to explore the mountain range and climbed all the most important summits, with the exception of the five towers on which lie the monasteries.
 The same climbers realized two climbing guides of the area.